Samsung/ONE/compiler/moco-tf/README.md

 ## Purpose

-_moco-tf_ is to convert TensorFlow generated model file to in-memory _loco_ IR Graph.
+_moco-tf_ converts a TensorFlow generated model file to in-memory _loco_ IR Graph.

 ## How to use